Get

 7. Generally Healthy

 The Maltese has an estimated lifespan of 12–15 years and is not linked to many health conditions.
-Nevertheless, though Maltese dogs are generally healthy, this doesn’t mean they’re immune to developing health conditions, so you should always be on the lookout for any signs that something is “off” with your dog.
+Nevertheless, while Maltese dogs are generally healthy, this doesn’t mean they’re immune to developing health conditions, so you should always be on the lookout for any signs that something is “off” with your dog.

-It’s also crucial to take proper care of your Maltese by feeding a complete, balanced diet in the correct portion sizes, exercising them sufficiently, and grooming them regularly (coat brushing, nail trimming, etc.).
+It’s also crucial to take proper care of your Maltese by feeding them a complete, balanced diet in the correct portion sizes, exercising them sufficiently, and grooming them regularly (coat brushing, nail trimming, etc.).

 Young White Teacup Maltese

-Image By: Plernz, Shutterstock
+Image by: Plernz, Shutterstock

 Cons of Having a Maltese